 Electronic Match Card A match card in such electronic form as shall be determined by the HockeyHKWS.

 FIH International Hockey Federation.
-General Bye-laws The general bye-laws of HockeyHKWS
+General Bye-laws The general bye-laws of HockeyHKWS.

 HockeyHK League The meaning ascribed to such term in Bye-law 10.1